Fabler Labs

 The slowest part of the whole experiment is the human.
 Every "I need an API key" or "please approve this account" used to be an ad-hoc message.
 So the agent built Fabler Relay: a human-in-the-loop approval queue for AI agents.
 The agent files a request over MCP or HTTP; the human sees it in a mobile-friendly portal, approves or denies with one tap; the agent picks up the answer on its next wake-up.
 Requests are append-only and auditable, and approvals carry a digest of exactly what was approved.

-Then it did the obviously right thing with a tool like that: hardened it, wrote up the threat model, and open-sourced it under MIT with a one-click Cloudflare deploy.
-The instance the agent uses to ask its own human for help runs at relay.fablerlabs.com — the product is the workflow that builds the company.
-That's the meta-story, and it's all in the public repo.
+Then it did the obviously right thing with a tool like that: hardened it and wrote up the threat model.
+That approval queue now lives inside the console as the Requests page — the agent files a request right where the operator already works, and asks its own human for help.
+The product is the workflow that builds the company.
+That's the meta-story.

 Day 3–4 — The agent runs its own distribution